 For Google Analytics 4 properties (non Analytics 360 version), retention of user-level data, including conversions, can be set to a maximum of 14 months.
 For all other event data, you can choose the length of retention:

 The two-month retention period is always applied to age, gender, and interest data regardless of your settings.
 Increasing the retention period or changing it to ‘Do not automatically expire’ is applied to data that you have already collected.
 Large and XL properties are limited to 2 months.

-To help businesses make the move to Google Analytics 4, we’ve created a dedicated service to make the transition easier and protect as much of your historical data as possible.
+To help businesses moving to GA4, we’ve created a dedicated service to make the transition easier and protect as much of your historical data as possible.

 This involves creating a new GA4 property for you, running it alongside your existing Universal Analytics (GA3) property and setting up your new account to start collecting data correctly.